Innovation and economic reform in Europe and Japan

 J. Scott Marcus

-Professor, Graduate school of Economics, Kobe University
+Deputy Dean and Professor, Graduate school of Economics, Kobe University

 Associate Director-General and Division Head, Economic Research Division, Research and Statistics Department, Bank of Japan

-Professor and Vice Dean, the Graduate School of Economics, Kobe University
+Dean, Graduate School of Economics, Kobe University

 Guntram B. Wolff